Rover 200 / 25: Rover 25 (1999–2005)

-A facelifted version of the Rover 200, renamed the Rover 25 (internal codename Jewel) was launched in autumn 1999 for the 2000 model year.
+A facelifted version of the Rover 200, renamed the Rover 25 (internal codename Jewel) was launched in late 1999.
 It was repositioned and priced to compete with the Ford Fiesta and Vauxhall Corsa, rather than larger cars like the Ford Focus and Vauxhall Astra.
 This version used similar frontal styling to the larger 75 model.
 The chassis had been uprated to give sportier handling (suspension and steering setup from 200vi) and the front end had been restyled to give it the corporate Rover look first seen in the range-topping 75, a number of safety improvements and interior changes were made, but the 25 was instantly recognisable as a reworked 200 Series.
 The 1.4 L, 1.6 L, and 1.8 L petrol engines as well as the 2.0 L diesel were all carried over from the previous range.
 CVT automatic gearboxes were carried over from the R3 200, with 'Steptronic' (later 'Stepspeed' post-BMW demerger) semi-automatic system available from late 2000.
 R65 manual gearboxes were again carried over but were later superseded by Ford 'IB5' units in mid-2003.
-The 1.8-liter engined cars and all diesels used Rover's PG1 5-speed manual gearbox throughout the car's life.
+The 1.8-litre engined cars and all diesels used Rover's PG1 5-speed manual gearbox throughout the car's life.

 The Rover 25 also saw the introduction, from autumn 2000, of the 16V twin-cam version of the 1.1 L K-Series engine, replacing the 1.1 single-cam 8-valve K-Series engine previously found in the Rover 211i.
 This development saw power boosted from 60 to 75 PS.

 Less than a year after the Rover 25 was launched, BMW sold the Rover Group to the Phoenix consortium for a token £10.
 By the summer of 2001, the newly named MG Rover Group had introduced a sporty version of the Rover 25: the MG ZR.
 It had modified interior and exterior styling, as well as sports suspension, to give the car the look of a "hot" hatchback.
 The largest engine in the range was the 1.8 VVC 160 PS unit, which had a top speed of 210 km/h.
-It was frequently Britain's best-selling "hot hatch".
+It was frequently the UK's best-selling "hot hatch".
 At this time the Rover 25 GTi was discontinued.

 Initially available in i, iE, iS, iL and GTi trim levels, a range topping iXL model was introduced in 2002 adding full leather upholstery, passenger airbag and 15-inch 'Coronet' alloy wheels to the iL specification.
-Initially available with the 1.6-liter K series engine, a 1.4-liter version of the iXL followed.
+Initially available with the 1.6-litre K series engine, a 1.4-litre version of the iXL followed.